-2.4.1 In a study conducted in Department of Pediatrics, Patna Medical College and Hospital retrospectively analysed records of all live births in the hospital and all records of pediatric first visit OPD and IPD patients aged between 0 to 15 years, for the time period from March 2015 to June 2016.
+2.4.1 In a study conducted in Department of Paediatrics, Patna Medical College and Hospital retrospectively analysed records of all live births in the hospital and all records of paediatric first visit OPD and IPD patients aged between 0 to 15 years, for the time period from March 2015 to June 2016.
 CHD incidence rate of 10.5 per 1000 live births and prevalence of 26.4 per 1000 patients was observed ^[7].

 2.4.2 Numerous studies have brought out the aspect of male preponderance in CHDs.
-In cases diagnosed with CHD, male-to-female ratios varying from 1:0.6 to 2.08:1 have been reported.
-These studies have also brought out that most CHDs are diagnosed between 1 month and 6 years of age and the most common acyanotic CHD is VSD and cyanotic CHD is Tetralogy of Fallot ^[8-9].
+In cases diagnosed with CHD, male-to-female ratios varying from 1:0.6 to 2.08:1 have been reported ^[8-9].